-Tax relief for qualified 2018 and 2019 disaster distributions.
-Recent legislation has enacted special rules that may apply to your 2018 return and your 2019 return if you received a distribution from your IRA or other retirement plan and your main home was in certain Presidentially declared disaster areas.
-For your 2019 return, these qualified disaster distributions are those in 2019 Form 8915-C, Qualified 2018 Disaster Retirement Plan Distributions and Repayments, and its instructions: and 2019 Form 8915-D. Qualified 2019 Disaster Retirement Plan Distributions and Repayments, and its instructions.
+Tax relief for qualified 2018, 2019, and 2020 disaster distributions.

+Special rules may apply to your return if you received a distribution from your IRA or other retirement plan and your main home was in certain Presidentially declared disaster areas.
+For your 2020 return, these qualified disaster distributions are those in 2020 Form 8915-C, Qualified 2018 Disaster Retirement Plan Distributions and Repayments, and its instructions; and 2020 Form 8915-D, Qualified 2019 Disaster Retirement Plan Distributions and Repayments, and its instructions.
+As noted above, special rules also may apply to your return if you received a distribution from your IRA or other retirement plan and you were impacted by the coronavirus - for your 2020 return, these qualified disaster distributions are those in 2020 Form 8915-E, which covers the coronavirus-related distributions.